 Advocacy.
 Connection.
 Education.

-The goal of the Texas Asian Economic Impact Project is to provide the most comprehensive set of actionable demographic and business insights on the Asian population here in the Greater Austin region.
+The goal of the Central Texas Asian Impact Project is to provide the most comprehensive set of actionable demographic and business insights on the Asian population here in the Greater Austin region.

 Did you know that in each of the counties in the five county Greater Austin area, Asians are the fastest or second-fastest-growing ethnic group?
 The social and economic impact of Asian American Pacific Islanders (AAPI) in Central Texas is undeniable.
 These diverse communities add talent, buying power, and dynamic cultural impact to our region, and as we will explore, this impact is just beginning.